Previous Light:

 Isle au Haut Boat Company

-Daily mail boat trips to the island of Isle au Haut in the summer season.
-They offer a special annual 4-5 hour cruise during Maine's lighthouse weekend in September to see up to six lighthouses on Saturday: Isle au Haut Light, Deer Isle Thorofare Light, Goose Rocks Light, Brown's Head Light, Heron Neck Light, and if weather permits, Saddleback Ledge Light.
+They provide daily mail boat trips to the island of Isle au Haut in the summer season.
+They also offer a special annual 4-5 hour cruise during Maine's lighthouse weekend in September to see up to six lighthouses on Saturday: Isle au Haut Light, Deer Isle Thorofare Light, Goose Rocks Light, Brown's Head Light, Heron Neck Light, and if weather permits, Saddleback Ledge Light.

 Isle au Haut Boat Services